Helicobacter pylori (H. pylori) infection

 Symptoms

-• An ache or burning pain in your stomach (abdomen)
+• An ache or burning pain in the stomach area, also called the abdomen.

-• Stomach pain that may be worse when your stomach is empty
+• Stomach pain that may feel worse when the stomach is empty.

 When to see a doctor